Suisuroru/Suya_Downloader/multi-languages/en_us.md

 This version is based on Suya Downloader.

-#### Functionalities that has been implemented
+#### Related features

-1. Get client latest version
+- [x] Get client latest version
-2. Get the version of the downloader update API
+- [x] Get the version of the downloader update API
-3. Self-update `Downloader`
+- [x] Self-update `Downloader`
-4. Pull `Client` from web non-direct/web direct links
+- [x] Pull `Client` from web non-direct/web direct links
-5. Multi-language support
+- [x] Multi-language support
-6. Pull the client using the downloader and unzip it to a specific location
+- [x] Pull the client using the downloader and unzip it to a specific location

-#### Planned Functions

-1. Launch the game client using the downloader without a launcher
+- [ ] Launch the game client using the downloader without a launcher
-2. Independently update the project, and will be updated in the future with a version that is easy to customize
+- [ ] Independently update the project, and will be updated in the future with a version that is easy to customize